Chinnasf/My-Notes-on-Applied-ML/KTH_SS25/first_day.md

     * `wandb`: the `git` for your models, kind of.
 Apparently, it creates logs.
         * Particularly useful for LLMs, for instance.
         * [doc](https://docs.wandb.ai/)
+* **WHAT IS A PURE FUNCTION?**
+    1. Always gives the same output for the same input
+        * It doesn't rely on or modify anything outside its scope.
+    2. Has no side effects.
+It does not:
+        * change global variables
+        * modify input arguments
+        * perform I/O (e.g. print, write to disk)
+        * use random values unless passed explicitly
+    3. EXAMPLE of a pure function:
+    ```Python
+            def add(a, b):
+                return a + b
+        ```
+        * Always gives the same result.
+        * Doesn't change anything outside.
+        * Doesn't depend on external state.

+    4. EXAMPLE of an impure function:

 ## INTRO TO TENSORFLOW